The Civilian Labor Force, Unemployment Claims and the Business Cycle

 Unemployment Claims as a Recession Indicator

 A particularly interesting feature of this Unemployment Claims ratio series is its effectiveness in the past as a leading indicator for recession starts and a virtually dead-on coincident indicator for recession ends.
-In both of the ratio charts above, I've highlighted the value at the month a recession starts.
+In both of the ratio charts above, we've highlighted the value at the month a recession starts.
 In every instance the trough in claims preceded the recession start by a few to many months, but the claims peaks were nearly identical with recession ends.
 Here is a table showing the actual numbers.

 The least lead time from a claims trough to a recession start was three months.
 That was for the second half of the double-dip that began in July 1981.
-As I've discussed elsewhere, this was basically a Fed engineered recession to break the back of inflation.
+As we've discussed elsewhere, this was basically a Fed engineered recession to break the back of inflation.
 The Effective Fed Funds Rate hit its historic monthly average high of 19.1% in June of 1981 and its all-time daily high of 22.4% on July 22, the month the NBER subsequently identified as the recession start.

 The Business Cycle and Current Recession Risk